Johns Hopkins: Psychedelics may be effective treatment for alcoholism

 Researchers from Johns Hopkins University recently published a paper in the Journal of Psychopharmacology demonstrating the benefit of psychedelics in the treatment of alcoholism.
 The research team recruited 343 individuals to participate in a survey from drug discussion and research organizations such as the Erowid Center and the Multidisciplinary Association for Psychedelic Studies.
 In order to qualify for the study, the participants needed to meet the criteria for alcohol use disorder, or AUD.

 Crucially, each of these individuals had also had a psychedelic experience, mainly through the use of LSD or psilocybin.
-Only 10% of the study participants reported that they had taken psychedelics with the hope of treating their alcoholism, but after taking these drugs, a full 83% of the participants no longer met the criteria for AUD a year later.
+Only 10 percent of the study participants reported that they had taken psychedelics with the hope of treating their alcoholism, but after taking these drugs, a full 83 percent of the participants no longer met the criteria for AUD a year later.
 As a result of this improvement to their drinking habits, the participants reduced their drinking to just 4 drinks per week from their previous average of 25.

 Some study participants also described insights that they gained from their psychedelic experiences: "It allowed me to feel whole again and forced me to reconnect with emotional trauma.
 It gave me insight into the nature of addiction and how it enslaves us — physically, mentally and spiritually.
 Addiction numbs us to any kind of growth as a human being."
 Another stated that "I realize that I need help from a power greater than myself to overcome my alcoholism and that the psychedelics themselves were effective but cannot cure my disease."